Sun. 24/09, 10:30 am to approx. 1 pm

 Sat.
 30/09, 10:30 am to approx. 1 pm

 Conference Center West, Room Schwarzwald

-- Navigation: Various methods of positioning with radar, e.g. via soundings; distance.
+- Navigation: Various methods of position-plotting with Radar, e.g. VRM, EBL.
 Working with real nautical charts.

-- Realistic scenarios with the STC function (wave clutter) and FTC function (precipitation).
+- Realistic scenarios with the STC function (Sea clutter) and FTC function (precipitation).
 Identifying potential dangers of incorrect settings.

 Seminar instructor Peter G. Boot has many years of radar experience on high seas in the British and South African merchant navy.
 Together with over 25 years of experience in the radar industry, he combines his knowledge to present a highly realistic and easy-to-understand radar seminar.